-To square cut corners
+To square cut corners with J-Channel

 Install J-Channels at the sides of the windows.
 Notch them as shown.

 NOTE: For best results, use aviation snips when cutting J-Channel.

 Cut the top and bottom J-Channels so the ends extend beyond the casing to the width of side J-Channels.